eloquent/equality/README.md

 Sometimes it is necessary to compare two objects to determine whether they are considered equal.

-If you use `==`, you cannot be strict about equality.
+If the `==` operator is used, there is no strictness about the equality.
 For instance, this snippet outputs 'equal':

 ```php
 <?php